enebular/enebular-runtime-agent/tools/updater/README.md

 ssh -t pi@192.168.1.125 "wget -qO- https://enebular.com/agent-update | sudo -E bash -s -- --pelion-mode=factory"
 ```

-## Manual Updates Using Updater App Directly
+## Manual Updates Using Updater Directly

-Using the updater script is recommended as it makes the update a quick one-step process, however the updater app can also be set up manually from source and run directly on a target device as described below.
+Using the update script is recommended as it makes the update a quick one-step process, however the updater can also be set up manually from source and run directly on a target device as described below.

 Go to the updater directory in the enebular-agent project.